Importance of Display Contrast Measurement in Cockpit Instrumentation

 There are varieties of units used for luminance.
 In most countries, the most common unit for luminance is candela/square meter (cd/m2).
 However, in the U.S., the most common unit is the foot-lambert (fL); 1 foot-lambert (fL) equals 1/π candela/square foot, or 3.426 cd/m2.
 Professionals in the industry often use the term nit (nt).
 1 nit unit is equivalent to 1 cd/m2.

-With newer high performance, OLEDs with darker blacks are now producing much wider ratios.
+With newer high performance, OLEDs with darker blacks produce much wider ratios.
 Hence, if a monitor can output 7500 nits with a white screen and 0.010 nits with a black screen, it would have a contrast ratio of 750,000:1.
 A higher contrast produces more in-depth images with better screen quality, giving richer colors that make it easier to interpret images and data.
 A decent LCD screen might have a contrast ratio of 1,000:1.
 The contrast on an OLED display is far higher, at around 4000:1, with ultra-high-end units beginning to get close to 1,000,000:1.
 When an OLED screen shows black, its pixels produce almost no light whatsoever.

 Privacy Preference Center